 Key Research Interests

-Beccy’s main research areas focus around television and film aesthetics, comedy, celebrity studies and porn studies, and she is particularly interested in the use and representation of the human body and physicality in film, television, and celebrity culture (especially within television comedy, professional wrestling, and the Adult Film industry).
+Beccy’s main research areas focus around television and film aesthetics, comedy, and celebrity studies, and she is particularly interested in the use and representation of the human body and physicality in film, television, and celebrity culture (especially within television comedy, professional wrestling, and the Adult Film industry).

 Her PhD research examined how dark comedies on British television borrow (and subvert) the aesthetics of genres associated with graphic portrayals of human physicality and pathologised behaviour, deriving humour from displays of the fragile integrity of the human body and mind.